cmu-sei/threat-hunting-games/README.md

-This repository contains simulations and other source code related to the the SEI research project on applications of game theory to threat hunting.
+This repository contains simulations and other source code related to the SEI research project on applications of game theory to threat hunting.

 # Toolchain